VatsalSy/occusage/docs/guide/daily-reports.md

 ### Responsive Display

-ccusage automatically adapts to your terminal width:
+occusage automatically adapts to your terminal width:

 - **Wide terminals (≥100 chars)**: Shows all columns
 - **Narrow terminals (<100 chars)**: Compact mode with essential columns only